Spin room

-A spin room, also known as spin row or spin alley, is an area in which reporters can speak with debate participants and/or their representatives after a debate.
+In the United States, a spin room, also known as spin row or spin alley, is an area in which reporters can speak with debate participants and/or their representatives after a debate.
 The name refers to the fact that the participants will attempt to "spin" or influence the perception of the debate among the assembled reporters.
 The benefit for reporters is that they quickly get in-person interviews with debaters or their representatives, complete with audio, video, and photos.
 For a U.S. presidential debate, the number of reporters in the spin room can number into the thousands.

 History

 The earliest recorded spin room was set up by the Reagan Campaign in 1984.
 In a hotel banquet room, campaign officials spoke on the record with talking points playing up their own candidate's debate performance and minimizing opponent Walter Mondale's success, despite many observers believing Mondale had won.
 This operation was dubbed the "spin patrol."